getanehAl/Windows-Penetration-Testing/README.md

     + PingCastle
     + ADCollector
     + PowerView framework / SharpView
-➤ Reconnaissance using DNS queries and the hostnames of servers
+➤ Reconnaissance using DNS queries and the naming convention of the hostnames
   Examples:
   - Domain Controllers have often a hostname like 'pr<bla>dc1', 'dv<bla>ad2', 'usdc02', 'prodfrdc3', etc.
   - Web servers have often a hostname like 'prweb01', 'wwwserver02', 'win2k16iis03', 'devJBOSS04', etc.